Grand Canyon National Park

 A lot of folks these days make their visit to the Grand Canyon by rafting through on the Colorado River.
 There are several outfitters/concessionaires who offer that trip in packages that vary between 7 and 14 days in length.
 The most often used put-in site is near Lees Ferry at the northern end of Marble Canyon.
 The most often used take-out site is near Supai.
 Very few people make the journey through the lower canyon and on to Lake Mead.

-Maps and photos are courtesy of the National Park Service
+Maps are courtesy of the National Park Service